wixplosives/stylable.io/docs/getting-started/install-configure.md

 ## Working with an existing project

-There are several different integrations for stylable to pick from:
+There are several integrations for Stylable to pick from:

 - [Webpack integration](./webpack-integration.md)
 - [Rollup integration](./rollup-integration.md)